Jackson runs, passes Ravens past winless Bengals 23-17 - WHIZ News

 Cincinnati jumped on top when Brandon Wilson took the opening kickoff 92 yards for a score, but Jackson responded quickly.
 Baltimore (4-2) finished with 497 yards of offense, and the Ravens retained sole possession of first place in the AFC North.

-The Bengals, meanwhile, remain in search of their first win under first-year coach Zac Taylor.
+The Bengals, meanwhile, remain in search of their first win under Taylor.

 Andy Dalton went 21 for 39 for 235 yards and scored on a 2-yard run with 1:28 left.
 But Cincinnati failed to a produce an offensive touchdown over the first three quarters in a third straight game.